Appraiser Machine Logo

 Under UAD 3.6, the risk increases.
 More structured data fields mean more individual points that can be flagged.
 Split interior/exterior condition ratings mean more opportunity for inconsistency between your ratings and your narrative.
 Pre-submission validation APIs will catch formatting errors, but analytical inconsistencies - the kind that trigger revision requests - still require human review.
 (Full UAD 3.6 liability analysis here.)

-The Eight Things That Trigger Most Revision Requests
+The Things That Trigger Most Revision Requests

 After years of hearing from appraisers about the revision requests they receive, the triggers fall into a surprisingly short list.
 Most revisions aren't about the appraiser's analysis being wrong.
 They're about inconsistencies, omissions, and documentation gaps that a systematic check would catch.